'The only way to learn mathematics is to do mathematics'

 Our postcards outline the KIRFs in each year group and how to support at home

-Every classroom has a ‘working wall’ to display and support current Maths learning.
-All displays will have a red border.
+Every classroom has a working wall to display and support current Maths learning.
 They may show: useful vocabulary; concrete, pictorial and abstract representations; resources and how to use them; steps for working through a problem; a challenge; a WAGOLL (what a good one looks like) example and links to other maths skills.

 There is a separate calculation policy detailing progression through the four operations, the models and images used and the written algorithms for each.

 KIRF information is sent to parents every half term outlining the KIRF their child is learning and how to support them.
 The website has access to our calculation policy and other documents such as our progression document.
 Structured conversations and termly reports also keep parents informed as to how their child is doing in their maths work.

 Maths through books